aerni/statamic-livewire-forms/README.md

 ## Translating your fields

 You can translate your field labels, instructions, options, and placeholders using JSON files.
-Create a translation file for each language you want to translate, e.g. `resources/lang/de.json`.
+Create a translation file for each language, e.g. `resources/lang/de.json`.

 ### Example
 ```yaml